aurotripathy/bert-tf-multi-gpu/README.md

 In any case, this repo is a variation of the original code using the "standard" [tf.estimator.EstimatorSpec](https://www.tensorflow.org/api_docs/python/tf/estimator/EstimatorSpec) APIs to make it scale to multi-GPUs.

-Note, I lean heaviliy of the documentation in the original repo.
+Note, You should lean heaviliy of the documentation in the original [BERT](https://github.com/google-research/bert) repo.
+Documentation provided here is barebones.

 ### Multi-GPU Pre-training with Toy Dataset
 I'll call this training from scratch.